-Case Conceptualization and Treatment Plan (Pass/Fail) Submit to LiveText by Assigned Due Date
+Case Conceptualization and Treatment Plan (Pass/Fail) Submit to LiveText by Seventh (7th) Week of each term enrolled in COU 621

-Students are required to complete and submit a written Case Conceptualization and Treatment Plan Paper based on a client that has been observed or directly provided services to during the Practicum II experience.
+Students are required to complete and submit a written Case Conceptualization and Treatment Plan Paper based on a client that has been observed or directly provided services to during the Practicum I experience.
 Outlines and rubrics can be found on Blackboard as well as requested by the Faculty Supervisor.
-Practicum II students are to sign up for a presentation date during the first week of each term.
-Students should upload their full Case Conceptualization, Treatment Plan, and two (2) progress notes to Blackboard before their assigned presentation date.
-These items should all correspond to the same client.
-Faculty Supervisors may request a hard copy of assignments.
+Practicum I students are not required, but are strongly encouraged to orally present their paper to the class in order to further practice their consultation skills.